A Cellar Full of Soul | Preserving the legacy of Moss Side’s Reno Club

 Sus Laws

-A great reggae track of the era, ‘Dem a Sus (In the Moss)’, by the local band Harlem Spirit called out this discriminatory behavior and was often blasted out of sound systems in nearby Alexandra Park.
-The ‘Sus’ laws were a contributing factor to ongoing tensions that would eventually culminate in city-wide uprisings throughout the UK in the early 80s.
+A great reggae track of the era, ‘Dem a Sus (In the Moss)’, by the local band Harlem Spirit, called out this discriminatory behaviour and was often blasted out of sound systems in nearby Alexandra Park.
+The ‘Sus’ laws contributed to ongoing tensions that would eventually culminate in city-wide uprisings throughout the UK in the early 80s.

 Outside The Reno, Moss Side.